2021 Dates: April 8th, 10th, 2021

 Call the shop at: (801)-521-6424.
 Or stop in the shop to sign up.

-This class is desiged for flyfishers of all abilities.
-For those new to the sport it is by far the easiest way to get started.
-We are often just as productive catching fish with soft hakles as fishing with nymphs, yet far less technical.
-If you've been at this sport for a time, and want to add one of the most enjoyable aspects of the sport to your arsenal, you'll soon understand why we are so excited about fishing this way.
+This class is designed for fly-fishers of all abilities.
+For those new to fly-fishing, swinging a soft hackle is one of the easier ways to get started.
+We are often just as productive catching fish with soft hackles as fishing with nymphs, and there is no need for clunky indicators or lots of split shot.
+If you've been fly-fishing for a while, and want to try a more relaxing and less technical way to fish wet flies, you'll soon understand why we are so excited about fishing this way.

-There are two sessions to this class.
-The first will be held at the shop during the evening the second will be help on the river.
-There are few things as enjoyable and relaxing in fly-fishing as swinging a soft hackle.
+There are two sessions to this class: The first will be held at the shop during the evening; the second session will be held on the river.

-Itinerary: This class will take place in a two day session.
-Our First session will be at Western Rivers Fly- fisher, and we will meet there at 6:00 PM.
-All you will need to bring for the first class is a pen and pad of paper for notes, a positive attitude, and whatever beverage of your choosing is encouraged...just make sure to bring enough for everybody!
-Our first class session will cover the history, understanding of flies, and introduce the concept of swinging flies to catch fish.
+Due to COVID-19, the format of the class has changed for 2021.
+This class will consist of a ZOOM evening session, and then a half-day trip out to the river for a hands on experience.
+The weekday ZOOM session class will run from 6:00 PM-8:30 PM.
+All you will need to bring for the first class is a pen and pad of paper for notes, and our first class session will cover the history, understanding of flies, and introduce the concept of swinging flies to catch fish.
 When we end the class, I will make sure to get phone numbers and e-mail addresses to contact you all and send you a packet of information after the class that summarizes what you guys have learned so that you have a reference to aid you on your journey.

 Our second session will be on the Middle Provo River.
 We will be meeting up at the River Road Bridge Access Point, which is fairly easy to get to.
 We will be meeting on the Middle Provo River at 7:30 AM.
 Time for the class is from 8am - 2pm.
 Take this time to please get ready fairly quickly so that we can get down to where we as a class can spread out, and get to learning the various techniques and methodology.